tfgordon/tfgordon.github.io/src/content/fixed/publications.md

 # 2017

 - Walton, Douglas and Gordon, Thomas F. (2017).
-Argument Invention with the Carneades Argumentation System.
-Script-Ed, 14(2), in press.
+[Argument Invention with the Carneades Argumentation System](https://script-ed.org/wp-content/uploads/2017/12/walton_gordon.pdf).
+Script-Ed, 14(2), 169-207.

 - Walton, Douglas and Gordon, Thomas F. (2017).
 How Computational Tools Can Help Rhetoric and Informal Logic with Argument